 I came home to find that I had not only reached my goal weight, but I had also lost an additional pound on top of that for a total of 5 pounds lost.
 Best.
 Diet.
 Ever.

 This is just a fraction of the food photos I took.
-It was laughable because we would pause before every meal and take pictures…we were in China, no one batted an eyelash because they were doing the same…
+It was laughable because we would pause before every meal and take pictures…we were in China, and no one batted an eyelash because they were doing the same…